 DFPS investigators failed to review previous allegations to identify patterns of behavior or actions by alleged perpetrators.

 Much attention has been given to the need for DFPS investigators to look for patterns as part of their investigation protocol by reviewing previous cases of alleged abuse, neglect and exploitation.
 A Settlement Agreement between the State of Texas and the Department of Justice requires the tracking and trending of all abuse, neglect and exploitation in state supported living centers (SSLCs).
 The tracking and trending at SSLCs have contributed to an increase in the number of abuse and neglect confirmations.
-This is not a requirement however for abuse, neglect and exploitation at state hospitals.
+This is not a requirement, however, for abuse, neglect and exploitation at state hospitals.
 The lack of trending at state hospitals is problematic because past allegations are a window into the behavior of the alleged perpetrator.
 Past investigations can assist the investigator in determining whether the alleged victims fit a certain profile and whether multiple victim statements over time show a similar pattern of abuse, neglect or exploitation.
 At a minimum, these cases can assist in determining whether risk management issues exist and require redress.
 Additionally, investigator turnover, multiple investigators in a region and state, and hospital staff mobility inhibit continuity in investigations.
 When conducting a new investigation, investigators lack of familiarity with the details of previous investigations of the alleged perpetrator also inhibits the ability to see patterns of alleged abuse and neglect.

 Dr. A highlights the need for this type of analysis.
 Dr. A was accused multiple times over a 20-year period of sexually abusing adolescent males in his care.
 Despite similarities in the allegations and the multiple victims’ profiles, DFPS assessed each case on its own merit, and in most instances without a review of the previous investigative reports.
 Eventually, DFPS’s review of all of the investigations led to the confirmation of abuse, but many years passed without this analysis and possibly contributed to an increased number of victims.